 |2nd Thursdays||7:00 p.m.||NAMI (National Alliance for Mental Health)||Onlineemail@example.com|

 |Fridays||6:30 p.m.||Adult Children of Alcoholics||Sanctuary Building – Room 209||Lboehm@carolina.rr.com|

 |Saturdays||8:00 p.m.||Narcotics Anonymous||Weddington Fellowship Hallfirstname.lastname@example.org|

 Adult Children of Alcoholics is an organization that is intended to provide a forum for individuals who desire to recover from the effects of growing up in an alcoholic or otherwise dysfunctional family.
 The group meets Fridays at 6:30 p.m. in Room 209 of the Sanctuary building.

 Al-Anon This support group for people who have loved ones struggling with addictions meets in-person and virtually on Thursdays at 7:00 p.m. in the Hemby House.

-Caring Hearts (homebound and nursing home care) offers Christ’s love, nurture and support to those who are unable to be active participants in the congregation due to the incapacities of old age or other infirmities that confine them to their homes and nursing/adult care facilities.
+Caring Hearts (Homebound and nursing home care) This group offers Christ’s love, nurture and support to those who are unable to be active participants in the congregation due to the incapacities of old age or other infirmities that confine them to their homes and nursing/adult care facilities.
 Caring Hearts visits, calls, deliver meals, offers prayer support and develops relationships with a homebound friend.
 Click here to watch a video on our Caring Hearts Ministry.
 If you would like to be a part of this ministry or would be interested in more information, please contact Rev. Ed Briggs or Sandra McKee.